block-commons/cryptocommons/content/governance/zcash/_index.md

 The Founder's reward is 10% of the total ZEC issuance, 2.1 million ZEC - so the Zcash foundation is set to receive 13% of the Founder's Reward in total, over the first four years of the project.
 When the first halving in block rewards occurs after roughly four years, the Founder's Reward is set to cease, which would cut funding to ECC and the Foundation.
 All block rewards would go to PoW miners from then on, according to the current consensus rules.

+### Whether and How to Replace Block Reward Funding

 The attention of the Zcash ecosystem has recently [turned towards sustaining development beyond the duration of the founders' reward](https://finance.yahoo.com/news/zooko-wilcox-gives-zcash-community-154140125.html), with Zooko [expressing support for a continuation of block reward funding](https://medium.com/@zooko_25893/a-personal-letter-about-the-possibility-of-a-new-zcash-dev-fund-f6d30df64392) which incorporated ECC but had a larger role for other organizations.
 In his capacity as ECC CEO, Zooko has stated that the ECC needs 12 months of runway to function and if no continuation of funding for ECC is established one year before the founder's reward ends, then ECC will have to consider pivoting to other projects which can generate revenue.

-The scenario is familiar to other projects whose commons are dominated by a conventional organization.
-The many ICO funded projects out there received one-time funding, but what they are building will need perpetual maintenance and possibly refinement, if it succeeds.
+The many ICO funded projects each received one-time funding, but what they are building will need perpetual maintenance and possibly refinement, if it succeeds.
 The Zcash funding issue is therefore of particular interest, because it is on the horizon for many other projects with autonomous but time-limited funding.

 Organizations will tend to prioritize their own survival, and in many cases the continued vitality of the common pool resource would seem to depend on this dominant organization's continued leadership.
 Some of the ICOs took in significant sums which, if managed well could sustain development for some time.
 There are [indications](https://thenextweb.com/hardfork/2019/07/25/justin-sun-tron-marketing-buffett-lunch-cancelled/) that ICO beneficiaries may not always be acting prudently with these funds.